Emma Sidi: Television and radio

 Sidi appeared in W1A and as Vlogger Millipede in the BAFTA-nominated Pls Like.
 Sidi's other television appearances include in Stath Lets Flats, Drunk History, King Gary, Ghosts and in Starstruck with her real life housemate Rose Matafeo.
 Sidi has also written and performed on The Now Show.
 In June 2020, during the COVID-19 pandemic, Sidi released La Princesa de Woking, a web pilot based on a character from her 2016 Edinburgh Festival Fringe show in which a Spanish-language soap opera is set in a British cul-de-sac.
 In July 2021, she appeared as Natalie, secretary to ex-prime minister Henry Tobin, on the BBC radio comedy Party's Over.

 Sidi competed in the eighteenth series of Taskmaster with Andy Zaltzman, Babatunde Aléshé, Jack Dee and Rosie Jones.
 She won four episodes, finishing third overall behind Zaltzman and Dee.

+In February 2026, Sidi was announced as part of the inaugural Saturday Night Live UK cast.

 Personal life

 Sidi was a member of the Cambridge Footlights.
 She is married to actor and comedian Al Roberts, also her on-screen husband in the TV series Starstruck.
-The couple had a son in early 2025.
+The couple have a son born 2025.